transloadit/node-sdk/README.md

 ### Convenience

 If you come from a unix background and fancy faster auto-complete, you'll be delighted to know that all npm scripts are also accessible under `make`, via fakefile.

-## Changelog

-### 1.9.0
-- Adding support for rate limiting to all functionality.
-- Adding `TransloaditClient.streamAssemblies`.
-- Improved API error reporting.
-- Adding more tests.

 ## Authors